rhernando/storm-kafka-clj/README.md

 The producer will connect to the Twitter Streaming API and put the tweets into the system.
 The Storm Spout will take those messages.

+At first I follow the [Hortonworks] Tutorial about the system, plus some other references, such as [echeran] *clj-kafka-storm* and [Michael G. Noll]'s article.
+I used the Lein [template] to create the topology.

+The main goal was to implement this using clojure and the lastest libraries, so... that's it.

 ## Project Setup

 First you will need Kafka **[(kafka_2.9.2-0.8)]** and storm **[(apache-storm-0.9.2-incubating)]** from the apache site.